Castle Rock (Stephen King): Television

 In February 2017, Hulu announced they were partnering with J. J. Abrams and Stephen King to create a limited series entitled Castle Rock.
 Later that month, Hulu issued a ten-episode order for the series, with production set to begin at a later date.
 It was also revealed that the series would bring together characters and situations from throughout King's entire canon.
 Filming for the series began in August 2017.
 The small Western Massachusetts town of Orange served as a stand in for filming scenes set in Castle Rock.

 The series premiered on Hulu on July 25, 2018.
 In August 2018, Hulu announced that they have renewed the series for a second season, which premiered on October 23, 2019.

+Apart from appearing in the Castle Rock TV series, Shawshank State Prison is also mentioned in two episodes of Haven, and an episode of Murder, She Wrote (“Race to Death,” season 12, episode 21).
+References to the prison can also be found in works of King's son Joe Hill, including the novel NOS4A2 and the 2019 comic Basket Full of Heads.

 Film

 The town of Castle Rock made its first onscreen appearance in the 1983 film Cujo.
 In that film, Mendocino and Santa Rosa, California stood in for Castle Rock.
 That same year, Castle Rock appeared onscreen again in The Dead Zone.
 This time, the Maine town was portrayed by locations in and around Niagara Falls, Ontario, including the Screaming Tunnel and Queen's Royal Park in neighboring Niagara-on-the-Lake.

 Stand by Me (1986), a film adaptation of King's 1982 novella The Body, was the next film in which Castle Rock appeared.
 However, in this version of the story, Castle Rock is located in the state of Oregon.
 Filming took place in Oregon as well as California, with locations including Brownsville, Oregon and Lake Britton in Shasta County, California.
 Director Rob Reiner later named his production company Castle Rock Entertainment, which subsequently produced several adaptations of King's works.

 In addition to appearing onscreen, the town of Castle Rock is also referenced in several films.
 The first such reference came in the 1982 film Creepshow, which was Stephen King's first produced screenplay.
 At the end of the film's "The Lonesome Death of Jordy Verrill" segment, a directional sign shows Castle Rock located five miles away.